ccn-ccn/MyNetworkSocial/README.md

 Get early access to the future of Social Media.
 Come be a part of the Proof of Distribution economy.
 More than just a social media platform.
 This is **Your network.
 Your rules.
 Your money.**
 <br><br>
 👉 [**Apply now**](mailto:contact@mynetworksocial.com) to become a Beta Tester and claim your share of the future.
 Send a link to your social media account for approval.
+-->

+## Investment Opportunity

+**We're Seeking Visionary Investors to Build the Future of Social Media**

+MyNetwork is raising seed funding to bring our creator-first platform from concept to launch.
+This is your opportunity to get in on the ground floor of a platform designed to disrupt the $250B+ social media industry.

+### The Problem We're Solving

+Traditional social platforms exploit creators, harvest user data, and prioritize ad revenue over community.
+Creators receive pennies while platforms profit billions.
+Users are the product, not the customer.

+### Our Solution

+MyNetwork flips the model:
+- **Direct monetization** — No middleman taking 30-50% cuts
+- **Proof of Distribution rewards** — Users earn by sharing, not just scrolling
+- **Decentralized delivery** — Peer-to-peer infrastructure reduces costs and increases speed
+- **Transparent economics** — Blockchain-backed transactions creators can trust

+### Join Us

+We're looking for investors who believe in empowering creators and reshaping how value flows in social media.

+📩 **Interested?** [Reach out](mailto:contact@mynetworksocial.com) to discuss investment opportunities, review our pitch deck, and learn more about our roadmap.

+*Together, let's build a platform where everyone wins.*

 ---